 "Of the 80 heads interviewed, 20 (25%) were females (women and girls) and 60 (75%) were males (men and boys).
 Most females did not participate in the survey.
-It was males who dominated because not many females play a leadership role in the community groups."
+It was males who dominated, because not many females play leadership roles in the community groups".

-The team also had the chance of chatting with women and girls separately, but most were shy and couldn't speak.
-It was noted that a mixture of male and female in our team will help a lot when it comes to focus group discussions.
+The team also had the opportunity of talking with the women and girls separately, but most were shy and could not speak.
+It was noted that a mixture of male and female in our team, will help a lot when it comes to focused group discussion.
 Perhaps we should consider having separate group discussions because of cultural barriers between genders - PNG Pre Implementation Survey.

-Women's participation in the survey was also a challenge, as some women were unavailable due to other family commitments, or the lack of awareness caused by poor internal communication beforehand that they needed to be interviewed during the survey date. - Fiji Pre Implementation Survey.
+Women's participation in the survey was also a challenge, as some women were unavailable due to family commitments, or the lack of awareness caused by poor internal communication beforehand that they needed to be interviewed during the survey date. - Fiji Pre Implementation Survey.

-The main challenge for getting women to participate in the survey, especially in villages of Malao, Tisman and Vanmavis, was because most women were not well-informed in advance of the survey and therefore not many of them were available for the survey.
-In Vinmavis for instance, most women were tight up in preparing meals for the men doing construction works on one of their church meeting houses during the survey date.
-Most interviews were instead conducted with men who were sitting around the construction site.
-In Hog Harbor, the village was more organized, and more women participated in the survey than men. - Vanuatu Pre Implementation Survey.
+The main challenge for getting women to participate in the survey, especially in villages of; Malao, Tisman and Vanmavis, was because most women were not well-informed in advance of the survey, and therefore not many of them were available.
+In Vinmavis for instance, most women were busy preparing meals for the men doing construction works on one of their church meeting houses, during the survey date.
+Most interviews were instead conducted with men, who were sitting around the construction site.
+In Hog Harbor, the village was more organized, and villagers, with more women participated in the survey than men. - Vanuatu Pre Implementation Survey.

-Women's participation in the interview is also overwhelming and it shows that they are willing to form the avenue that will certainly help the project in achieving its KPIs as per the above graphs and table analysis.
-Population wise the sample surveyed sites has a good number of populations with different groups and community structures and it also covers the required percentage that the survey requires. - Solomon Islands Pre-Implementation Survey.
+Women's participation in the interview was overwhelming, and it shows that they are willing to help the project in achieving its KPIs as per the above graphs and table analysis.
+Population wise, the sample surveyed sites had a good number of populations with different groups and community structures, and it also covers the specific percentage that the survey requires. - Solomon Islands Pre-Implementation Survey.